-Sanggunian Member First Level Eligibility
+Sanggunian Member Second Level Eligibility

-be granted Sanggunian Member First LevelEligibility, an individual should have served as Sanggunian Member for an

-SANGGUNIAN

-(SME)

-MEMBER ELIGIBILITY

-Sangunian members such

-as vice mayor, vice governor,

-regular Sangunian Members

-of the Sangguniang Bayan,

-Sangguniang Panlungsod,

-Panlalawigan are conferred

-with the SME.

-Sangguniang aggregate period of six (6) years and completed at least 72 units leading to a bachelor's degree.
-For Sanggunian MemberSecondLevelEligibility, he/she should have served for an aggregate period of nine (9) years; and completed a bachelor's degree.
-The applicant's name should also be included in the corresponding Master List issued by the concerned DILG Office.
-Appropriateness of Eligibility Second and first level positions in the career service, except those which require qualifications in skills or trade test and/ or requiring passing the Board or Bar examinations, or requiring eligibilities provided under special laws, and shall be applicable, as follows: - ✓ The Sanggunian Member First Level Eligibility shall be applicable for entrance and promotion to first level career service positions only; and - √ The Sanggunian Member Second Level Eligibility shall be applicable for entrance and promotion to first level and second level career service positions.
-Sanggunian Members who would like to apply for the grant of SME shouldfiletheir application within two (2) vears upon meeting the required number of of years ΑII service. documentary How to Apply:
+SANGGUNIAN MEMBER ELIGIBILITY (SME) Sanggunian Members such as vice mayor, governor, regular vice Sanggunian Members of the Sangguniang Bayan, Sangguniang Panlungsod, Sangguniang Panlalawigan are conferred with the SME.
+To be granted the Sanggunian Member First Level Eligibility, an individual should have served as Sanggunian Member for an aggregate period of six (6) years and completed at least 72 units leading to a bachelor's degree.
+For Sanggunian Member Second Level Eligibility, he/she should have served for an aggregate period of nine (9) years and completed a bachelor's degree.
+The applicant's name should also be included in the corresponding Master List issued by the concerned Appropriateness of Eligibility Second and first level positions in the career service, except those which require qualifications in skills or trade test and/ or requiring passing the Board or Bar examinations, or requiring eligibilities provided under special laws, and shall be applicable, as follows: - ✓ The Sanggunian Member First Level Eligibility shall be applicable for entrance and promotion to first level career service positions only; and - √ The Sanggunian Member Second Level Eligibility shall be applicable for entrance and promotion to first level and second level career service positions.
+DILG Office.
+How to Apply:

-requirements must be submitted to the CSC RO/FO having jurisdiction over the province, city, or municipality where an applicant has rendered his/her last term or years of service.
-Scan the QR code for the listofdocumentary requirements and filing procedures.
+Sanggunian Members who would like to apply for the grant of SME should their application within two (2) years upon meeting the required number years of service.
+All documentary requirements must be submitted to the CSC RO/FO having jurisdiction over the province, city, or municipality where an applicant has rendered his/her last term or years of service.
+Scan the QR code for the list of documentary requirements and filing procedures.